 When codes are read from the TPMS module, you may see a code as a weak signal from a TPMS sensor or no signal from one of the wheels.
-When a technician checks the signal at each TPMS sensor, they are able to get a reading.
+When technicians check the signal at each TPMS sensor, they can get a reading.

-If one sensor is not communicating with the TPMS module but communicates with your test tool because the small metal (red circle) in the sensor has been damaged most likely during a tire change.
+If one sensor is not communicating with the TPMS module but communicates with your test tool because the sensor’s small metal (red circle) has been damaged, most likely during a tire change.

 While it is possible to inspect and, when possible, repair the old TPMS sensor, the recommended fix is to change the sensor that is sending a weak or intermittent signal.

 The faulty sensor can be replaced with OEM or aftermarket TPMS sensors.
 To learn more about TPMS sensors, see our article on Everything You Need to Know about TPMS.